feecat/OpenSML/README.md

 Open Sources SoftMotion Light For CiA402 Servo Drivers

 Tips:

-Library file for CODESYS and TwinCAT3, Quadratic velocity ramp calc we used [Struckig](https://github.com/stefanbesler/struckig) Library.
+Library file should worked on CODESYS and TwinCAT3, Quadratic velocity ramp calc we used Struckig Library.

 There is suggest to read [keba servoone usermanual](https://support.keba.com/cds/online/#doc/01-SOCANOPETHCAT-bh-en/01-SOCANOPETHCAT-bh-en) to get more information about cia402.
 And if you have any questions please feel free to push your issues.